Zheng Yi (pirate): Piracy career

 The pirate coalition besieged Macau for several weeks in 1804.

 In September 1805, a Chinese attack consisting of 80 gunboats in Guangzhou Bay captured or destroyed only 26 pirate vessels.

-The general who had led the attack subsequently offered pardons to those who surrendered; perhaps 3000 accepted this offer before it was withdrawn in December 1805.
+The general who had led the attack subsequently offered pardons to those who surrendered.

+Perhaps 3000 accepted this offer before it was withdrawn in December 1805.

 By 1806, virtually every Chinese vessel along the coast paid the pirates for ostensible protection.

-One notable member of Zheng Yi’s crew was Chang Pao, the son of a fisherman, who was captured by pirates around 1801.
-He then appointed him as a captain of one of his Red Flag ships, and the young man eventually became both his lover and adopted son.